zeplaz/razerz_backup/readME.md

 ### lib_othr
 just bits of files, and examples and notes

-##source
+### source
-containes the sorcecode for varus moduals and programs
+containes the source code for various moduals and programs, and tests in building up engine.

+## SUBFOLDERS::source

 ### basez folder
 files and librays and other aspects used across diffrent moduals/commoents